 Contact an Antitrust Lawyer

-Bid rigging restrains competition and increases costs to businesses as well as consumers.
+Bid rigging schemes restrain competition and increases costs to businesses as well as consumers.
 If you believe you are the victim of a bid rigging scheme or other antitrust violation, contact Kohn, Swift & Graf’s national antitrust attorneys for an evaluation of your case without charge.